Narrative medicine sessions encourage patients to rediscover personal identity and meaning by telling or writing their stories.

 Narrating these experiences may also help you discover connections between the journey of treatment and your own beliefs.
 Patients often come away from narrative work with a clearer sense of personal meaning and direction.

-Narrative medicine sessions are available for current and former Markey Cancer Center patients and their family members.
+Narrative medicine sessions are available for UK HealthCare patients and their families.

-While we primarily work with cancer patients, we also work with other specialties at UK HealthCare including heart care patients and those in the Kentucky Children’s Hospital.
+While we primarily work with cancer patients at the UK Markey Cancer Center, we also work with other specialties at UK HealthCare including heart care patients and those in the Kentucky Children’s Hospital.

-For more information about narrative medicine or to schedule an appointment for a narrative medicine session, contact Robert Slocum, PhD, Narrative Medicine Facilitator at 859-324-0955 or firstname.lastname@example.org.
+For more information about narrative medicine or to schedule an appointment for a narrative medicine session, contact Narrative Medicine Program Coordinator Robert Slocum, PhD, at 859-323-4325 (HEAL) or email@example.com.